raspberrypi/documentation/configuration/config-txt/misc.md

 ## max_usb_current

-**This command is now deprecated.** Originally certain models of Raspberry Pi limited the USB ports to a maximum of 600mA.
+**This command is now deprecated and has no effect.** Originally certain models of Raspberry Pi limited the USB ports to a maximum of 600mA.
 Setting `max_usb_current=1` changed this default to 1200mA.
 However, all firmware now has this flag set by default, so it is no longer necessary to use this option.